macaroni-os/macaroni-site/site/content/docs/getting-started.md

 ## Prerequisites

-`Macaroni OS Linux` support only AMD64 at the moment.
+`Macaroni OS Linux` only supports AMD64 at the moment.

 ## Get Macaroni OS

-To begin playing with `Macaroni` you have different ways but before share the different possibilities, i will try to supply some information about the available releases.
+To begin playing with `Macaroni` you have a few options but before we get into the different possibilities, Here is some information about the available releases.

 | Release   |  Description  |